Perrie Edwards: 2011–2022: Career beginnings and Little Mix

-2022–present: Disora, solo debut and Perrie
+2022–present: Disora and Perrie

 In November 2022, Edwards' estimated net worth was revealed to be £17.5 million, appearing on the Sunday Times Rich List, for the first time.
 In March 2023, Edwards signed a recording contract with Columbia Records.
 Later that month, her clothing brand Disora became one of only 6% of brands to sell a size 18 and above.
 In May, she announced her partnership with BetterHelp, a virtual counseling and therapy company to help people gain access to therapy.

 In November 2023, Edwards appeared on the Sunday Times Rich List for a second consecutive year.
-In the same month, she confirmed that her debut album was almost complete.
-In February 2024, Edwards began teasing her upcoming debut solo single and revealed a new Instagram account called 'Perrie HQ' which would be managed by her team.
+In the same month, she revealed that her first solo album was almost complete.
+In February 2024, Edwards began teasing her upcoming first solo single and revealed a new Instagram account called 'Perrie HQ', which would be managed by her team.
 In March, she officially announced her debut solo single titled "Forget About Us", which was released on 12 April 2024, and peaked at number ten on the UK Singles Chart.
 In June 2024, she announced her second single titled "Tears", which was released on 21 June 2024.
-She performed "Forget About Us", "Tears" and a cover of I Wanna Dance with Somebody by Whitney Houston at Capital FM's Summertime Ball.
+She performed "Forget About Us", "Tears" and a cover of "I Wanna Dance with Somebody (Who Loves Me)" by Whitney Houston at Capital FM's Summertime Ball.
 On 12 July 2024, "Tears" was performed on The One Show.
 In September 2024, she announced her third single titled "You Go Your Way", which was released on 4 October 2024, and performed the song live on The Graham Norton Show the same night.
-On 26 October, she performed "Forget About Us" at finale of The Voice UK.
-On 29 October, she performed "You Go Your Way" and a mashup cover of "Die with a Smile" by Lady Gaga and Bruno Mars and "Wonderwall by Oasis on BBC Radio 1's Live Lounge.

-Edwards released her first promotional single "Me, Myself and You" on 8 November 2024.
-On 15 November 2024, she released the Christmas song "Christmas Magic".
+Edwards released her first promotional single, "Me, Myself & You" on 8 November 2024.
+On 15 November 2024, she released the Christmas single "Christmas Magic".
 On 7 December 2024, she performed "Forget About Us", "Tears", "Christmas Magic" and "You Go Your Way" at Capital FM's Jingle Bell Ball.
+She featured as a guest panellist on Series 7 of The Masked Singer UK, which aired on 24 January 2026.

-On 14 February 2025, Edwards released the song "Rollercoaster".
+On 14 February 2025, Edwards released her second promotional single "Rollercoaster".
 Her next single, "If He Wanted to He Would", was released on 22 August of the same year.
-In September 2025, she released the promotional single "Cute Aggression".
-Her debut self-titled solo album Perrie was released on 26 September 2025.
+On 5 September 2025, she released her third promotional single "Cute Aggression".
+Her first solo album, Perrie, was released on 26 September 2025.

+On 29 May 2026, Edwards released "Passenger Princess".
+This song was initially featured as a "very rough" demo on the fan edition of her first studio album.
+Following the birth of her daughter, she re-recorded the song.
+Edwards debuted it live at the 2026 edition of Mighty Hoopla on 31 May.
+In August 2026, it was reported she had departed Modest Management and Sony Music, and signed with Various Artists Management.